JuliaDynamics/ConcurrentSim.jl/README.md

 - example_4.jl: A source creates and activates a series of customers who arrive at regular intervals of 10.0 units of time.
 - example_5.jl: A simulation with interrupts.
 A bus is subject to breakdowns that are modelled as interrupts caused by a Process "breakdown".
 - example_6.jl: Asynchronous signalling using wait or queue and fire.
 - example_7.jl: Example demonstrates the use of waituntil.
-The function "killed" in the Task "life" defines the condition te be waited for.
+The function "killed" in the Task "life" defines the condition to be waited for.
 - example_8.jl: The Resource "server" is given two resource units.
 Six clients arrive in the order specified by the program.
 They all request a resource unit from the "server" at the same time.
 - example_9.jl: The Resource "server" is given two resource units.
 Six clients having a priority arrive in the order specified by the program.
 They all request a resource unit from the "server" at the same time.
 - example_10.jl: Two client of different priority compete for the same resource unit.
 Preemption is enabled.